BJP MLA thrashed, clothes torn by protesting farmers in Punjab's Muktsar | Politics

 The DGP said a criminal case will be registered against the suspects and statements of local BJP leaders were being recorded.

-Amarinder Singh said while protesting is the democratic right of the farmers, violence of any sorts would not be tolerated.
+Amarinder Singh said that protest is the democratic right of the farmers but violence of any sort will not be tolerated.

-Reacting to the demand for his resignation by Punjab BJP leaders, he said instead of trying to take political mileage from Saturday's incident, they should put pressure on their central leadership to withdraw the contentious farm laws.
-Punjab Assembly Speaker Rana KP Singh also strongly condemned the alleged attack on Narang at Malout. ''It is not only unacceptable, but highly condemnable that an elected representative of the people was mercilessly thrashed in full public view,'' he said.
+Reacting to Punjab BJP leaders' demand for his resignation, he said instead of trying to take political mileage from the incident, they should put pressure on their central leadership to withdraw the contentious farm laws.
+Punjab Assembly Speaker Rana KP Singh also strongly condemned the alleged attack on Narang. ''It is not only unacceptable, but highly condemnable that an elected representative of the people is mercilessly thrashed in full public view,'' he said.

 Darshan Pal, the leader of Samyukta Kisan Morcha, an umbrella body of farmers' union spearheading the agitation against the central agri laws, said, ''Today, farmers protested against BJP MLA from Abohar.
 Under adverse circumstances, it turned violent and the MLA was physically assaulted.